dankniight/carbon-instensity-etl-pipeline/README.md

 ## Automated Workflow

 The pipeline runs hourly via GitHub Actions, with daily cleanup of old data (to stay witin free hosting limits).
+In production, this would be replaced by something like Apache Airflow

 ## Project Structure